-- Level of risk undertaken is within the Bank's risk appetite and tolerance toward risk; - All risk has to be approved through the Risk Management System; - Reward from the business venture should compensate for the risk relevant to said venture; - Risk is to be continuously monitored; and - Risk conscience is to be promoted and the risk management culture is to be strengthened, as it contributes to strengthening the Bank's resilience.
+- Level of risk undertaken is within the Bank's risk appetite and tolerance toward risk; - All risk has to be approved through the Risk Management System; - Reward from the business venture should compensate for the risk relevant to said venture; - Risk is to be continuously monitored: and - Risk conscience is to be promoted and the risk management culture is to be strengthened, as it contributes to strengthening the Bank's resilience.

 Under risk appetite, the Bank considers its assessment of the structure and levels of all risks to which the Bank is exposed or may be exposed in its operations.
 The Bank's Business Strategy envisages operations that will inevitably affect the Bank's exposure to a particular set of risks.
 Key risks to which the Bank is exposed are credit risk, liquidity risk, operational risk, interest rate risk, FX risk and others.
+These risks are described in detail in the Notes to the financial statements (section: 29 Financial risk management).